Ryan S. Baker: Career

-Baker is tenured Professor in the Graduate School of Education at the University of Pennsylvania.
-His primary appointment is in the Teaching, Learning, and Leadership Division.
-He also affiliated with the Department of Computer and Information Science.
-Prior to joining Penn GSE, Dr. Baker was an associate professor in the Department of Human Development at Teachers College, Columbia University from 2013 to 2016; and an affiliate assistant professor at Worcester Polytechnic Institute from 2013-2017.
+Baker is Professor of Artificial Intelligence and Education at the University of South Australia.
+Previously, he was Professor at the University of Pennsylvania.
+Before that, Baker was an associate professor in the Department of Human Development at Teachers College, Columbia University from 2013 to 2016; and an assistant professor at Worcester Polytechnic Institute from 2009-2012.
 He also served as the Julius and Rosa Sachs Distinguished Lecturer at Teachers College, Columbia University from 2012-2013.

-In addition, Dr. Baker is an editor of Computer-Based Learning in Context, associate Editor of the Journal of Educational Data Mining and the International Journal of Artificial Intelligence and Education.
-He also is the co-Lead of the Big Data for Education Spoke of the NSF Northeast Big Data Innovation Hub.

-Role in Development of Educational Data Mining Field
+Baker is Associate Editor of the Journal of Educational Data Mining.

-Baker was Founding President of the International Educational Data Mining Society, and was one of the first (and current) Associate Editors of the Journal of Educational Data Mining.
+Baker was Founding President of the International Educational Data Mining Society.
 He served as founding Director of the Pittsburgh Science of Learning Center DataShop, at one time the world's largest public repository for educational interaction data.

 Baker taught the MOOC Big Data and Education multiple times, on both the Coursera and edX platforms.
 He also founded the world's first Masters program in Learning analytics.

-Research on Automated Detectors
+Research

 Baker developed automated detectors that make inferences in real-time about students' affect and motivational and meta-cognitive behaviors, including the first automated detector of student disengagement, and work to link these constructs to long-term student achievement.
 These automated detectors have been embedded into several online learning systems used at scale in the United States, including ASSISTments.